 - Understanding the Agile Scrum methodology

 Typically, a Certified ScrumMaster will lead a team and help them learn the Scrum framework while performing to the best of their abilities.
 Attaining this certification gives you a two-year membership to the Scrum Alliance.

 To achieve this certification, you must attend the two-day Certified ScrumMaster® Workshop course and pass the exam at the culmination.
 The certification is valid for two years from the original certification date and required 40 Scrum Education Units to renew.

 Browse all the articles that BMC Blogs has on IT certifications:

 Service management (ITSM) certifications

 - Certified Information Systems Security Professional (CISSP)

 How do I get an IT certification?

-- Learn all about the certification process – for example, where and how will you take the test, how much will it cost, how do you register, are there prerequisites and will you need any special supplies or equipment.
+- Learn all about the certification process.
+You need to know where and how you will take the test, how much it will cost, how you register, the prerequisites and will you need any special supplies or equipment.

 - Register and pay for your exam and mark your calendar!
 Give yourself ample time to study so you can go in confidently and ace your test.